bpaquet/elasticsearch-river-zeromq/Readme.markdown

 ZeroMQ Logstash River Plugin for ElasticSearch
 ==================================

-This plugin allow fast indexing from logstash or node-logstash, using the ZeroMQ plugin instead of HTTP connector.
+This plugin allows fast indexing from logstash or [node-logstash](https://github.com/bpaquet/node-logstash), using the ZeroMQ transport instead of HTTP.

 Currently, this plugin use [JeroMQ](https://github.com/zeromq/jeromq), a pure Java ZeroMQ implementation.